drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 Are you sure you want to uninstall Drasi from the namespace drasi-system? (yes/no):
 ```

-If you respond **no**, the operation is cancelled and nothing is deleted.
-This is your last change to verify that you wnat to delete the specified namespace.
+If you respond **no**, the operation is canceled and nothing is deleted.
+This is your last change to verify that you want to delete the specified namespace.
 Once deleted the namespace and the resources it contained are gone and are unrecoverable.

 If you agree to the prompt or use the `-y` flag, the `uninstall` command will initially display this message while it deletes the Kubernetes namespace: